aromazb/aromazb/README.md

-- 👋 Hi, I’m @aromazb, Vegas local born and raised!
-(I know a rare breed for sure)
+- 👋 Hi, I’m @aromazb, Vegas local born and raised
 - 👀 I’m interested in furthering my knowledge in computers and computer software, technology and the tech industry is growing by the day and I'd like to grow along with it
 - 🌱 I’m currently learning Java, SQL, Springboot
 - 💞️ In my free time I like to bake, cook, and play video games